MyScript/web-integration-samples/web-samples/README.md

 ## Step by step

-This is a step-by-step tutorial to integrate MyScript Web Components as dependencies.
+This is a step-by-step tutorial to integrate MyScript web components as dependencies.

 1) Create a directory for your project.